-- We are ranked 6th in the UK for the impact of our social sciences research (Research Excellence Framework 2014).
+- Roehampton is ranked 6th in the UK for the impact of our social sciences research (Research Excellence Framework 2014)

 This two-year, full-time programme is taught in the UK, Sweden and Spain, and will prepare you for an international career in the protection of human rights.

 Our programme has a strong emphasis on professional development.
-This programme is designed for postgraduates who want to make a significant contribution to the human rights agenda internationally with civil society organisations, governments and the public and private sector.
+This programme is designed for postgraduates who want to make a significant contribution to the human rights agenda internationally with civil society organisations, governments, and the public and private sectors.
 You will be exposed to legal, political, sociological and anthropological approaches to human rights promotion and protection in a globalised world.